Austin Barnes Player Props: Dodgers vs. Cubs

 - Barnes hit .212 with six doubles, eight home runs and 27 walks.

-- Including the 64 games he played in last season, he hit a home run in eight of them (12.5%), leaving the yard in 3.8% of his trips to home plate.
+- Including the 64 games he logged a plate appearance in last season, he homered in eight of them (12.5%), taking the pitcher deep in 3.8% of his trips to home plate.

-- Barnes drove in a run in 18 games last year out of 64 (28.1%), including multiple RBIs in 7.8% of those games (five times) and three or more RBIs on two occasions..
+- Barnes drove in a run in 18 of 64 games last season (28.1%), including five occasions when he drove in multiple runs (7.8%).
+He had three or more RBIs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.